xXName77Xx/cvector/README.md

-# cvector
+# cppvector
-For those who need a vector library but would rather use C over C++.
+For those who need a vector library but would rather use C++ over...
+C++?